BSBPEF201 – Support personal wellbeing in the workplace

 Wellbeing is not just the absence of disease or illness.
 As we know, it is a complex combination of a person’s physical, mental, emotional and social health factors and is strongly linked to happiness and life satisfaction.
 Wellbeing, however, does not simply “happen” and there are common personal and workplace factors that have an impact on your state of wellness.

 Personal factors, for example, can include;

 Cultural.
-Your cultural upbringing may have an influence, for example, on what foods you can and cannot eat, how you dress, how you relate to people of other cultures or what cultural customers you must observe – regardless of whether you are at work or not.
+Your cultural upbringing may have an influence, for example, on what foods you can and cannot eat, how you dress, how you relate to people of other cultures, or what cultural customs you must observe regardless of whether you are at work or not.